-Reaching Out Assisting Refugees (ROAR): is based in Nanaimo on Vancouver Island, British Columbia as a volunteer organization dedicated to providing a safe haven to queer refugees facing serious persecution.
+Reaching Out Assisting Refugees (ROAR): based in Nanaimo on Vancouver Island, British Columbia as a volunteer organization, ROAR is dedicated to providing a safe haven to queer refugees facing serious persecution.
 In its work to bring refugees to Canada and respectfully help them begin a new life in safety, ROAR partners with Brechin United Church, a registered charity in Nanaimo, and cooperates with organizations around the country.

 MOSAIC: this multilingual organization in Vancouver facilitates queer newcomer integration through it I Belong program support from with direct and annual support from RFOH.

 QMUNITY: a non-profit organization based in Vancouver that works to improve queer, trans, and Two-Spirit lives, QMUNITY provides a safer space for these folks and their allies to fully self-express while feeling welcome and included.

 Rainbow Refugee: the Vancouver-based charity that nationally supports and advocates on behalf of people seeking refugee protection based on sexual orientation, gender identity, or HIV status.
 Rainbow Refugee Committee is volunteer-driven an engages in outreach, advocacy, and public education on queer and HIV+ refugee issues.
 They also provide information to asylum seekers outside Canada.